Linear Difference Equations with a Transition Point at the Origin: Formal asymptotic solutions

 where $t_2$ is given in (\ref{eq:1.11}).
 Recall that $\alpha_0'<0$ and $\beta_0'=2$; see the lines between (\ref{eq:2.2}) and (\ref{eq:2.3}).
 It is straightforward to verify by direct differentiation that the function

 is a solution to (\ref{eq:4.8}) for $t<t_{2}-\sigma$, where `$+$' sign is taken for $\theta<2$ and `$-$' sign is taken for $\theta>2$.
-The sign is chosen so that $\zeta(t)$ is positive for $t\in(0,t_2)$; cf. the paragraph between (\ref{eq:2.16}) and (\ref{eq:2.17}).
 The choice of the lower limit of integration is just for the purpose of convergence of the integral.
 For instance, we can chose $a=0$ if $\theta<0$ or $\theta>2$ and

 With this choice, it can also be shown that $\zeta(0)=0$.

 Equating coefficients of like powers of $\frac1N$ in (\ref{eq:4.5}) and (\ref{eq:4.6}) to zero, we obtain

 and